Last updated on May 23rd, 2023

 Fluffy eggs in this delicious asparagus quiche recipe are the perfect backdrop for salty bacon, spicy pepper jack cheese, and tender asparagus.

 I’ve never met a quiche I didn’t like.
-This asparagus, bacon, and pepper jack quiche is no exception.
-Fluffy eggs is the perfect backdrop for the salty bacon and spicy pepper jack cheese.
+This bacon, pepper jack and asparagus quiche is no exception.
+Fluffy eggs are the perfect backdrop for the salty bacon and spicy pepper jack cheese.
 The asparagus arranged on top makes it a show stopper.
 It’s perfect for breakfast, brunch, lunch, or dinner.

 This recipe works with either a 9-inch pie plate or tart pan, or can be adapted to individual “mini” tarts.
 I prefer the mini pans myself because you get more crust.
 The crust is the best part, right?

 To get started, you will need enough pie crust to fit one 9-inch pie plate.
 If using mini tart or pie pans, you will need two crusts.
 My homemade pie crust recipe produces two crusts.
 You can also use store bought pie crust if you are short on time.
 Gently fit the pie crust dough to the pie plate or tart pan.
 Trim and flute edges.
 Place the pan(s) in the refrigerator and chill the dough for 30 minutes.

 In the meantime, preheat the oven to 350 degrees.
 Remove pan(s) from refrigerator.
 Line each crust with waxed paper and fill shells with pie weights or dried beans.
 Prebaking the crusts will prevent the bottom from becoming soggy once we pour the filling in.
 Using pie weights ensures the crust will keep its shape.
 If you don’t have pie weights, dried beans work just as well.
 Just remember, the dried beans are no longer edible if used in this way.
 You can save them to use as pie weights in the future, but you can no longer cook them an eat them.